 That analysis comes from examining the Cboe VIX,1 an index that measures volatility.
 It’s often referred to as the “fear index” because it gauges the market’s expectation of 30-day volatility.
 On average, the VIX measures around 20.
 But market events can quickly jolt it higher.

 For example, in late February 2020, the initial US outbreak of the coronavirus pandemic pushed stocks down into bear market territory in record time.
-Then in mid-March, continued fear sent the VIX soaring to a new record, surpassing the previous high set during the Financial Crisis.
+In March of 2020, continued fear sent the VIX soaring to a new record, surpassing the previous high set during the Global Financial Crisis.